Toronto Market Report

 Total Market Overview

 Despite Toronto’s relatively good performance over the past year compared to the surrounding GTA, in the broader context, prices within Toronto proper have experienced less growth over the past 5 years than regions in the surrounding GTA like Pickering, Newmarket, and Brampton.
 This can be attributed to two things: (1) the relative affordability of these suburban markets surrounding Toronto, and (2) the pandemic’s impact on the need for more space at home.
-Compared to its average price 5 years ago, homes in Toronto proper are up 36%, while the entire GTA is up 41%.
+Compared to its average price 5 years ago, homes in Toronto proper are up 32%, while the entire GTA is up 35%.
 To compare Toronto’s performance against other major markets in the province, check out our article on Top Markets in Ontario here.

-Going back further than 5 years, Toronto’s exceptional price growth has been driven by its low inventory, or housing supply available for buyers.
+Going back further than 5 years, Toronto’s exceptional price growth has been driven by its low supply of resale homes available for buyers.
 When your market has lots of demand, you need to have lots of people selling or lots of new homes being built.
 Toronto has neither of these when compared to the overall demand to live in or nearby the city.
 Add in the fact than many neighbourhoods in downtown Toronto have limited space for new development, such as Liberty Village, and it is evident that housing affordability will continue to be a big issue for the city.
 Over the trailing 5 years, Toronto has been a tight sellers’ market, with an average of just under two months of resale inventory.

 Community Overview